RyanLua/Satchel/docs/index.md

     ---

-    Install Satchel from the [Creator Store] or [GitHub Releases] in less than 10 minutes
+    Drag and drop installation from the [Creator Store] or [GitHub Releases]

     [:material-arrow-right: Installation](installation.md)